prometheus/client_java/README.md

 ## Building

-Building the repository needs Java 11 (The project the project still supports Java 6 and Java versions > 11 dropped support for Java 6 output).
-We recommend to use an up to date [Java 8 installation](https://adoptium.net/en-GB/marketplace/?version=8).
-The project provides the maven wrapper and therefore no local maven installqation is needed.
+Building the repository needs Java 11 (The project still supports Java 6 and Java versions > 11 dropped support for Java 6 output).
+We recommend to use an up-to-date [Java 8 installation](https://adoptium.net/en-GB/marketplace/?version=8).
+The project provides the maven wrapper and therefore no local maven installation is needed.
 To build the repository just call `./mvnw verify`.

 ## Instrumenting